onzfonz/comp227/src/content/4/en/part4b.md

 ```

 We save the tasks stored in the array into the database inside of a `forEach` loop.
-The tests don't quite seem to work however, so we have added some console logs to help us find the problem.
+The tests don't quite seem to work however.
+Imagine someone else added some console logs and wants your help to find the problem.

 The console displays the following output: